 The pigs got out.
 At around 6:30, as the sun was coming up on a mild August morning in Pine Plains, New York, dairy farmer Sarah Chase’s herd of 25 hogs busted through the barn doors and ambled down to a woodlands clearing.
 The 30 or so campers emerging from tents on the perimeter were delighted.
 A good number of them weren’t accustomed to communing with live farm animals, much less being awakened by oinks and grunts.
 And they loved it.
-Such pastoral displays are part of what draws them to the Huichica Music Festival, now in this third year, which brings live music—namely, trendy folk and psychedelic bands, and a smattering of soul singers—and artisanal wine to the rolling hills of the Hudson Valley.
+Pastoral displays are part of what draws them to the Huichica Music Festival, now in this third year, which brings live music—namely, trendy folk and psychedelic bands, and a smattering of soul singers—and artisanal wine to the rolling hills of the Hudson Valley.

 “That’s not very romantic, it’s probably not going to help your article, but I think that’s what people are looking for,” Jim Bundschu, a Sonoma, California vintner, told me after I arrived.
 The festivalgoers had been chattering.
 “Me, I’d have a pig escape every time.
 You know, ‘Go to the monthly pig escape, and by the way, we produce this cheese!’”